kyren/goggles/README.md

 ---

 Here is an incomplete list of the important things removed from `shred` and `specs`:

 1) No automatic setup, you must insert / register all resource and component types.

 2) No saving / loading support, you should handle this yourself.

-3) No automatic system scheduling / dispatching / batching, you *must* design your execution strategy yourself with `par` and `seq` and then it can easily be checked for conflicts at startup.
+3) No automatic system scheduling / dispatching / batching, you *must* design your execution strategy yourself with `par` and `seq` and then it can be checked for conflicts at startup.

 4) No lazy updates, you probably want to handle this specifically for your application.
 There is not always a universally best way to do this.